VincenzoLaSpesa/qr-filetransfer-cpp/README.md

     http://{address}:{port}/{random_path}

 Most QR apps can detect URLs in decoded text and act accordingly (i.e. open the decoded URL with the default browser), so when the QR code is scanned the content will begin downloading by the mobile browser.

+## Why?

+From time to time i try to build someting in C++ from scratch for experimenting with the newest features of the language, newer libraries, newer build systems.
+I usually end up thinking that it is till a mess, but this time... ok, it's still a mess but it was fun, and cpp-httplib is cool.

 ## License